JogiInnov/ops/README.md

 127.0.0.1:username:password

-**2.) aws-cli **
+**2.) aws-cli

+***Prequesites:
+jq parser must be installed on the linux box from where you're running the script. apt-get install jq

-a.)
-Script ebs_available.sh . {used to list out ebs-volumes ids which are in available state and are not being used by any resource.}
+***a.)*** Script ebs_available.sh . {used to list out ebs-volumes ids which are in available state and are not being used by any resource.}

 Example: